emporous/universalreference.io/docs/Quick Start/intro.md

 ### Assembling a Collection

 Any type of content can be represented by Emporous.
-While the framework can be applied to a variety of use cases ranging from website content to AI model management, one of the most basic examples is managing a set of files on a file system.
+While the solution can be applied to a variety of use cases ranging from website content to AI model management, one of the most basic examples is managing a set of files on a file system.
 Files are given names, properties and organized into directories descending from a top level root.
 Emporous makes use of similar paradigms.
 Content is added to a top level directory, known as a workspace.
 Their existence along with the relationship to other content is assembled by the client into a Directed Acyclic Graph (DAG).

 To begin, first create a directory called `emporous-workspace` which will contain the content Emporous will manage and enter the newly created directory: